Matiasus/framework/README.md

 # Framework PHP
 Simple PHP framework with Dependency Injection pattern.
 Preview of functional framework can be seen on web site [poznamkovyblog](http://poznamkovyblog.cekuj.net).
+## Static classes
-At the beggining of application are called five static classes about which is supposed that will be the only one in whole application.
+At the beginning are called five static classes about which is supposed that will be the only one in whole application.
+These static classes are
 - [Config](#config)
 - [Route](#route)
 - [Date](#date)
 - [Cookie](#cookie)
 - [Session](#session)
+### Config
+Class is responded for load and parse config ini file.
+Contain parse objects that decompose config file into array.
+Config variable can be called by two getter method
+- ```php get($key)``` - which return string stored under called key and throw exception if no exists
+- ```php getArray($key)``` - return array stored under called key and throw exception if no exists
-## Classes
+## Objects
 - [Html](#html)
 - [Form](#form)
 ### Html